In the previous part,

 in the case of cybersecurity compliance requirements.

 Many of them focus only on avoiding any sanction

 we have maintained a set of requirements

-which gathers information from more than ten international standards.
+It gathers information from more than ten international standards.

 The companies that work with us find it useful

 to go beyond mere security compliance.

 As a curious fact, it is said that currently, only 1% of the attack vectors used by cybercriminals correspond to new methods for cybersecurity professionals.
 In other words, we have a lot of knowledge to identify and repair almost all the existing vulnerabilities on which criminals take advantage.
 Conflict arises when the necessary tools and trained personnel are not available or by simple carelessness.

 the trouble lies in assuming that

 at least in these times,

-in a field like cybersecurity.
+in a field like this.

 On countless occasions,

 Fluid Attacks has informed about the high rates of false positives (lies)

 and false negatives (omissions)

 that can appear in cybersecurity assessments

 Apart from the fact

 that typically someone is needed to keep an eye on these tools' operations,

 their constant errors and limitations